paoldilo/RepData_PeerAssessment1/PA1_template.md

 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

-I add a column with the weekday values, then I use string function "sub" to substitute weekdays with only two values ("weekday","weekend").
+I added a column with the weekday values, then I use string function "sub" to substitute weekdays with only two values ("weekday","weekend").
 Then I transform the column to factor.